 RTPI's World Town Planning Day

-Every year we organise the Nathaniel Lichfield Lecture at Univeristy College London - UCL.
+Every year we organise the Nathaniel Lichfield Lecture in London.

 Our Regions and planning schools organise events.